You can study at a sixth form or a college, but if you don't want to do this you can:

-You can read more about these options on the getting a job page.
+You can read more about your options in the Lambeth post 16 prospectus.

 Choosing the right education or work-based route is important to every young person.
 When a young person has a special educational need or disability (SEND) the choice is sometimes even more complicated.

 This is why, what you'll do after your 14, 15 or 16 must be an essential part of reviewing your education, health and care plan (ECHP) in Year 9 and every year after.

 People supporting a young person need to be raising aspirations and talking with the young person about what they wish to do when they are older from an early age.
 It is not a conversation to start at 14 but a more formal plan would normally be put in place to achieve these goals from Year 9.

 Talk to your social worker or your teachers and careers adviser at school about which one would be best for you.